 By the end of the course, students should be able to:

-The course takes place on the NLU campus (122 S. Michigan).
-The final room location will be on your schedule and sent via email before the course begins in January.
+In light of the Covid-19 pandemic, Braven is prepared to execute the course in a fully virtual setting.
+Should National Louis University return to in-person instruction, the course will take place on the NLU campus (122 S. Michigan).
+The final webinar link or room location will be on your schedule and sent via email before the course begins.

-We are looking for professionals from all fields who are willing to share their career experience, personal stories, and unique talents with motivated Fellows.
+We are looking for professionals from all fields who are willing to share their career experience, personal stories, and unique talents with our diverse and driven Fellows.